 Many migrants have arrived at the southern U.S. border fleeing persecution, violence, poverty, and the devastating impacts of climate change.
 Under the previous federal administration, they were forced to wait in Mexico in harsh and dangerous conditions.
 They, along with more recent migrants, are now arriving in the United States in record-breaking numbers.
 An astounding number are children traveling alone.
 The California Dignity for Families Fund honors the courage and humanity of these migrants and seeks to restore dignity to the asylum process.

-The California Dignity for Families Fund is part of a public-private partnership with Governor Gavin Newsom, who has proposed an aligned investment of $25 million for services to unaccompanied youth and children in support of the safety and well-being of families, especially newcomer youth as they settle and integrate into California communities.
+The California Dignity for Families Fund is part of a public-private partnership with Governor Gavin Newsom, who made an aligned investment of $25 million for services to unaccompanied youth and children in support of the safety and well-being of families, especially newcomer youth as they settle and integrate into California communities.

 To learn more, please contact [email protected].